 The effects of student loans can be a double-edged sword.

 On one hand, your student loans enable you to earn your degree and get qualified for high-paying jobs.
-But repaying that debt can eat away at your paycheck, not to mention cause a lot of stress in your day-to-day life.
+But repaying that debt can eat away at your paycheck and cause a lot of stress in your day-to-day life.

-Just as the effects of student loan debt on the individual level are a mix of positive and negative, so too is its effect on the economy.
-With Americans owing a collective $1.5 trillion in student loans, we took a closer look at how this debt impacts the U.S. economy.
+Just as the effects of student loans on the individual level are a mix of positive and negative, so too are their impact on the economy.
+With Americans owing a collective $1.71 trillion in student loans, we took a closer look at how this debt impacts the U.S. economy.

 From the good to the bad to the ugly, here’s what we found out.

 Student loans put a damper on consumer spending …

 The average graduate in the Class of 2019 owed $29,900 in student loans.
 Debt of this magnitude requires high monthly payments, which can burn through a significant proportion of your income, especially if you’re not making a high salary as a new graduate.

 As a result, borrowers have less money to spend in other areas, and some even find it difficult to keep food on the table, as noted in a 2020 Student Loan Hero survey.
 Overall, many of those who owe student debt find key life milestones must be delayed in order to keep repayment on track,